Dartvauder/NeuroSandboxWebUI/README.md

 * You can use the application via your mobile device in localhost (Via IPv4)
 * Flexible and optimized interface (By Gradio)
 * Support for Transformers and llama.cpp models (LLM)
-* Support for diffusers and safetensors models (StableDiffusion) - txt2img, img2img, depth2img, upscale, inpaint, video and extras tabs
+* Support for diffusers and safetensors models (StableDiffusion) - txt2img, img2img, depth2img, upscale, inpaint, video, cascade and extras tabs
 * AudioCraft support (Models: musicgen, audiogen and magnet)
 * Supports TTS and Whisper models (For LLM and TTS-STT)
 * Supports Lora, Textual inversion (embedding), Vae, Inpaint, Depth, Upscale and Video models (For StableDiffusion)